 The bracelet on the watch is also a disappointment.
 It pulls hairs, it rattles a lot and has push pins.
 The bracelet is 19mm at the lugs which is the thing I hate on watches when they put these weird strap sizes (17, 19, 21, 23mm) because there isn’t many options for straps, yes you can try putting on a 20mm strap, but it won’t look good.
 At the clasp the strap tapers to 16mm.
 The clasp is pretty ”ok-ish”, I like the Y engraved on top of it, it is milled, has 6 micro-adjustments and divers extension.
 Another kind of cool touch is the address of Yema engraved in the clasp.
 But there is a little flaw with the clasp where the edges of it rubs on the bracelet itself and leaves marks.
 It has been 4 years since I’ve seen this happen on a watch bracelet and usually those were some cheap Chinese watches.

 Overall I really don’t think the watch is worth the 749$, maybe half of it, but nothing more.
 I would better spend those 749$ on a Swiss Made diver with a generic ETA movement or buy two microbrand divers with Miyota movements rather than this.
 I think Yema just wants to build the brand on the name, not the quality.
 They actually market themselves that way if you check the paid reviews etc. I also hear a lot of bad reviews of the watches breaking and bad customer service.
 You can find the bad reviews on Facebook, Trustpilot, Watch forums and many other places.
 Can I suggest this watch or any Yema as a watch brand in a whole?
-Well, maybe, they have some better looking models, but only if you buy them new/used without paying more than 300-400$, but even then, I would seriously consider different watches like Zelos, Boldr, RLG, Fonderia Navale or basically most of the dive watch micro-brands, their quality is far more better for 2x less money.
+Well, maybe, they have some better looking models, but only if you buy them new/used without paying more than 300-400$ for automatic version, but even then, I would seriously consider different watches like Zelos, Boldr, RLG, Fonderia Navale or basically most of the dive watch micro-brands, their quality is far more better for 2x less money.